kaoutamine/viralSpeech/data/index.md

 In a similar fashion to sentiment analysis, topic detection is another discipline that in recent years has seen considerable advances.
 In the context of this work, we will use [BERTopic](https://github.com/MaartenGr/BERTopic) to extract from our corpus of quotes the most frequently occurring topics and the topics of newly observed quotes.

-Illustrations of the topics we extracted from our data can be seen underneath.
-Please feel free to travel with your cursor on the different clusters and determine which topic is represented by each cluster.

-<div align="center"> {%include plotly_graphs/visualize_topics.html%}</div>

-As

-As we can see, the most common topics are .............................................. appear to be more common, followed by ............................. (if I may, what a sad world we live in if to be quoted you need to throw hate all over the place)

 ## What we wanted from BertTopic and what we expected  :
 To explain briefly without going into mathematical details, BertTopic allows us to group tweets into dense clusters defined around subjects.
 There are also very interesting visualisation tools packaged with the model.
 In our case, we expected the tool to give us clusters based on popular subjects in english newspapers (Politics, Trump, american football…), which would allow us to define more clearly what is popular and what isn’t in this kind of press.
 We also want to see if there are any unexpected topics that pop up in top popularity.

+## And here's what the results look like!
+Illustrations of the topics we extracted from our data can be seen underneath.
+Please feel free to travel with your cursor on the different clusters and determine which topic is represented by each cluster.

+<div align="center"> {%include plotly_graphs/visualize_topics.html%}</div>

 ## The results of bertTopic :
 Here's a quick snapshot of the top topics from our dataset :

 <div align="center"> {%include plotly_graphs/visualize_topics.html%}</div>

 | Topic | Representative words                                                                                    |